Generic Name: tacrolimus (ta-KROE-li-mus)

 Preventing organ rejection in certain patients following liver, kidney, or heart transplant.
 It may be used along with other medicines.
 It may also be used for other conditions as determined by your doctor.

-Prograf capsules is an immunosuppressant.
+Prograf capsules are an immunosuppressant.
 It blocks the action of certain blood cells (eg, T lymphocytes) that can cause the body to reject the transplanted organ.

 Do NOT use Prograf capsules if: